kexiaojiu/alien_invasion/README.md

 # alien_invasion
-a game programmed by using python
+A game programmed by using python
 You should firstly install Pygame